The Future of Liberty

 David Keene (00:06:17):

-But if you talk to conservatives of that era, many of them were influenced by [Friedrich] Hayek and by The Road to Serfdom.
+But if you talk to conservatives of that era, many of them were influenced by Friedrich Hayek and by The Road to Serfdom.
 I was influenced by a different book.
-My high school library had purchased a book of The Constitution of Liberty, which is another book that Hayek wrote, and they thought it was a book about the Constitution, which it wasn't.
-And so the librarian, they weren't going to put it on the shelves.
-And so she knew I liked to read stuff and she said, Dave, would you like this book?
+My high school library had purchased a book of The Constitution of Liberty, which is another book that Hayek wrote, and they thought it was a book about the Constitution, which it wasn’t.
+And so the librarian wasn’t going to put it on the shelves.
+She knew I liked to read stuff and she said, Dave, would you like this book?
 And that was the formative book of my early thinking.
 I still have the book that she gave me.
-And so I can claim Hayek too, but with a different work.
+I can claim Hayek too, but with a different work.

 Mitch Daniels (00:06:58):

-Well, the nation owes a real debt to that librarian, whoever she was because of what it all led to.
-So David, there's enough, you have enough stories alone and enough history here to fill 12 hours.
+Well, the nation owes a real debt to that librarian, whoever she was, because of what it all led to.
+So David, you have enough stories alone and enough history here to fill 12 hours.
 We only have one.
-So I'm going to.
+So I’m going to–

 David Keene (00:07:15):